69saba/Information-Retrievel-/README.md

 ```
 INSERT INTO `RecipeMeta`( metaOption, `metaValueName`,`metaValue`) SELECT "AnOption", NAME, MIN(LENGTH(NAME)) c FROM `Recipes` GROUP BY NAME ORDER BY c ASC LIMIT 1
 ```
+As we work on "Name Column" same queries apply remaining other columns.